testacoutn/releases-test/README.md

 * Include the 'com.kidoz.mediation.admob.adapters' package in your project.

-* Define one or more from the Kidoz Interstitial/Rewarded Video Custom events as explained [HERE](https://support.google.com/admob/answer/3083407):
+* Define Kidoz Interstitial and/or Rewarded Video Custom events as explained [HERE](https://support.google.com/admob/answer/3083407):

 ## KIDOZ Interstitial Adapter
 * Set the following full path in the `Class Name` field: </br>